 2.4.14 Where there are links between FMIs, the design and implementation of one FMI's recovery plan may affect another FMI.
 Where this is the case, linked FMIs should coordinate the relevant aspects of their plans.
-This is likely to be particularly important where there are financial exposures between the
+This is likely to be particularly important where there are financial exposures between the FMIs.
+The recovery plan of each FMI should address the allocation of uncovered losses and liquidity shortfalls, taking into account any impact that implementation of recovery tools may have on linked FMIs and any impact that linked FMIs may have on the effectiveness of such tools.

-The FSB document Recovery and resolution planning for systemically important financial institutions: guidance on recovery triggers and stress scenarios (July 2013) provides more discussion on the design of triggers.
+16 The FSB document Recovery and resolution planning for systemically important financial institutions: guidance on recovery triggers and stress scenarios (July 2013) provides more discussion on the design of triggers.

-16 Cf Key Attributes, Appendix I, Annex 4, paragraph 2.3.
+17 See Key Attributes, Appendix I, Annex 4, paragraph 2.3.